20 Countries by Most People Living with HIV-AIDS

 8. Tanzania

-Tanzania is one of the countries in Eastern Africa, According to WHO (World Health Organization) in 2012 estimated the prevalence of HIV was 3.1%.
-Comparing to 2012 with 2001 data, AIDS death has decreased by 33%.
+Tanzania is one of the countries in Eastern Africa, According to the WHO (World Health Organization), in 2012, the prevalence of HIV was estimated at 3.1%.
+Comparing 2012 with 2001 data, AIDS deaths has decreased by 33%.

 Tanzania flag